Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 ### Software Used
 **Packer**
-: A tool that will help us build the Centos ISO image.
+: An open source tool that will help us build the Vagrant box files based on the centOS ISO image so that VirtualBox can run.
+**Cygwin**
+: You can think of it as an OS that adds a layer on top of Windows to enable Linux applications to run.
 **Vagrant 2.0.2**
-: The virtual machine manager application that will help us setup and configure our VM.
+: The virtual machine manager that will help us setup and configure our VM.
 **VirtualBox 5.2.12**
+: The virtualization application that creates the VM for centOS.
 **Windows 7 SP1**
-**Cygwin**
+: Our host Operating System.

 You need to perform all of the commands from the project's root directory unless otherwise stated.

 ### Setting up with Packer

 - Install Packer from here: [Packer Installation](https://www.packer.io)
-- To access Packer from the command line, add it to the PATH system variable.
+- To access Packer from the command line, you must add it to the PATH system variable.
 - Upgrade PowerShell to at least version 4.0.
 - The package can be found here: [Packer Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
 - Have a look at the box-build project sources on the Git Server: git.server.com/box-build.git